Grab a wood slice from the craft store and some cute coat hooks to make this super easy DIY Wood Slice Coat Hook. It’s beautiful & unique!

-I love the way this wood slice wall hook just pops off my kitchen wall and draws your eye to those fun aprons.
-Wood is just such a great warming, cozy element to decorate with right now.
-It just grounds a room and gives it such appeal.
-At least, I think so.
-How about you?
+I love the way this coat hook just pops off my kitchen wall and draws your eye to those fun aprons.

-A couple of weeks ago, I made this super cute and easy DIY Red Truck Christmas Centerpiece with a wood slice.
-That DIY has been pretty popular.
-I hope you’ll check it out too. 🙂
+AND, speaking of Christmas, I made this super cute and easy DIY Red Truck Christmas Centerpiece with another wood slice.

 - Large Wood Slice, about 12″